(K,L)-eigenvectors in max-min algebra: Some problems of max-min algebra

 \section{Some problems of max-min algebra}

 In this section we will give some necessary notions and facts from max-min algebra on which our study of max-min $(K,L)$-eigenvectors will be based.
-We will start with defining the notions of metric matrix and Kleene star and (following~\cite{GM:08}) giving a description of the set of principal eigenvectors ($x$ such that $Ax=x$).
-This will be followed by describing the solution set to max-min Bellman ($Z$-matrix) equation (following~\cite{BSS-12} or \cite{Kri:09}) and solving a special type of max-min equation~\eqref{e:Axb}.
+We will start with defining the notions of metric matrix and Kleene star and (following Gondran and Minoux~\cite{GM:08}) giving a description of the set of principal eigenvectors ($x$ such that $Ax=x$).
+This will be followed by describing the solution set to max-min Bellman ($Z$-matrix) equation (following Butkovi\v{c} et al. \cite{BSS-12} or Krivulin \cite{Kri:09}) and solving a special type of max-min equation~\eqref{e:Axb} in Subsection~\ref{s:special}.